Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 • Industry-leading finger sensing for natural gestures

-• Comfortable strap once adjusted properly
+• Comfortable knuckle strap once adjusted properly

 • Exceptional Lighthouse tracking precision

-• Durable build; supports many SteamVR headsets
+• Durable build that supports many SteamVR headsets

 Cons

-• Requires base stations for tracking
+• Requires base stations for tracking and setup time

-• High repair cost if sensors fail
+• High repair cost if sensors or straps fail

 Meta Touch Plus (Quest 3 / 3S)

-Quest 3 / 3S | Inside-Out
+Quest 3 / 3S | Inside-out

-Meta Touch Plus Controllers
+Meta Quest Touch Plus controllers for VR

 Pros

-• Lightweight and comfortable
+• Lightweight and comfortable for long sessions

 • Excellent compatibility across Quest titles

-• AA batteries last weeks of play
+• AA batteries last weeks of typical play

 Cons